HappySeaFox/sail/FAQ.md

 ## How does SAIL look for codecs?

 Codecs path search algorithm (first found path wins):

+### Conan recipe on any platform

+Codecs are combined into a dynamically linked library, so no need to search them.

 ### VCPKG port on any platform